 All variables showing significant differences in the preceding analysis can be used to construct a classification model, if our goal is to differentiate where the articles come from.
 We used Volume 1 vs. Volume 7 and Volume 7 vs. Volume 11 to demonstrate the classification results.
 There are 162, 132, and 56 articles in Volumes 1, 7, and 11, respectively.
 Also, we considered cross-validation (CV) and divided the articles of each volume into 90% to the training set and 10% to the testing data.
 We considered all the variables in Sections 3 and 4, such as vocabulary diversity and top 10 words.
-In this study, we considered 47 independent variables and plugged them into the logistic regression.
-We repeated the CV process and randomly separated the data into training and testing sets 100 times, and the average accuracy (properly classifying articles) of classification is shown in Table 7.
+In this study, we considered the CV process and randomly separated the data into training and testing sets 100 times, and the average accuracy (properly classifying articles) of classification is shown in Table 7.
 The classification results are fairly accurate, indicating that the variables chosen can effectively distinguish the differences between volumes.

-Volumes 1 vs. Volumes 7 vs.
+Volumes 1 vs. 7 Volumes 7 vs. 11

-7 11

 Training Data 96.10% 93.20%

 Testing Data 95.95% 92.17%

-Table 7.
-Classification Accuracy of the New Youth Magazine
+TAB.
+7. Classification Accuracy of the New Youth Magazine.